darrarski/swift-google-drive-client/README.md

 - Run the app using the `GoogleDriveClientExampleApp` build scheme.
 - The "Example" tab provides UI that uses `GoogleDriveClient` library.
 - The "Console" tab provides UI for browsing application logs and HTTP requests.

+The example app uses [Dependencies](https://github.com/pointfreeco/swift-dependencies) to manage its own internal dependencies.
+For more information about the `Dependencies` library check out [official documentation](https://pointfreeco.github.io/swift-dependencies/main/documentation/dependencies).

 ## 🏛 Project structure